lklok66/ice/distribution/src/sl/README-bin.txt

   Ice.FactoryAssemblies=UserAssembly1,version=1.0.0 UserAssembly2,version=1.0.0.0

-If you do not set this property, your client will throw Ice.UnmarshalOutOfBoundsException or Ice.NoObjectFactoryException if it receives an unknown user exception or object by value respectively.
+If you do not set this property, your client may throw Ice.UnmarshalOutOfBoundsException or Ice.NoObjectFactoryException if Ice receives an unknown user exception or object by value, respectively.